Barney & Friends: Music

 The show's theme song was "I Love You", with original lyrics sung to the melody of the public domain song "This Old Man".
 The new lyrics were written for the melody in 1982 by Indiana homemaker Lee Bernstein for a children's book titled "Piggyback Songs" (1983), and these lyrics were adapted by Barney producers in the early 1990s, without knowing the words had been written by Bernstein.
 Upon discovering the usage of her lyrics, Bernstein retained lawyer Daniel Glavin who negotiated with Barney producers for writing credit and royalties, reported as a one-time payment of $7,500 plus $2,000 "every several years."
 In 1994 when Barney-related licensing was bringing in an estimated $50 million for the Lyons Group, Bernstein sought a higher royalty payment in court.

 The song was among those used by interrogators at Guantanamo Bay detention camp to coerce detainees.
 A US soldier told Newsweek: "Trust me, it works.
 In training, they forced me to listen to it for 45 minutes.
 I never want to go through that again."
-In 2018, Emily Writes of The Spinoff wrote: "I don’t know any kids who watch it these days but I do know [...] that a shit load of parents continue to be haunted by the Barney theme tune."
+In 2018, Emily Writes of The Spinoff wrote: "I don't know any kids who watch it these days but I do know [...] that a shit load of parents continue to be haunted by the Barney theme tune."

 Demi Lovato and Jimmy Fallon performed a heavy metal cover of the song in 2008.

 A majority of the albums of Barney & Friends feature Bob West as the voice of Barney; however, the recent album The Land of Make-Believe has Dean Wendt's voice.

 The United States and United Kingdom Armies has used music from Barney the Dinosaur - along with music from Sesame Street and Metallica - to psychologically torture and interrogate Iraqi POWs, by causing sleep deprivation and culturally offend the POWs by playing the music.

+Home media

+In August 2000, a direct-to-video Barney release Come on Over to Barney's House was released on VHS and DVD.